jacksanford1/mysite/content/posts/funniestfriend.md

 #### Funniest Season

-In terms of the funniest season, the results are quite interesting (possibly incriminating?).
-As you can see in the chart below, the amount of laughter per season tends to keep going up as the show progressed.
+In terms of the funniest season, the results are quite interesting (some might even say incriminating).
+As you can see in the chart below, the amount of laughter per season tended to keep going up as the show progressed.
 Were seasons 9 and 10 really THAT much funnier than seasons 1 and 2?
 I’ll let you decide for yourself.
 But this could point to the producers becoming more liberal with their inclusion of laughter as the show went on.
-Let's look at the glass half-full and say the writing simply got better as the show went on!
+Let's look at the glass half-full and say the writing and the chemistry simply got better as the show went on!

 {{< rawhtml >}}
   <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://plotly.com/~jsanford9292/4.embed?showlink=false" height="525" width="100%">
   </iframe>
 {{< /rawhtml >}}

-Now for the main course:
+Now, what you've all been waiting for:

-#### Funniest Friend in Friends
+#### The Funniest Friend in Friends

 The natural thing to do would be to see which character generated the most laughter and declare them the funniest.
 But I think this is unfair.
 Some characters (ahem Rachel and Ross) speak WAY more lines than other characters (poor Phoebe).